JeffBNimble/swift-protocols-sqlite/Readme.md

 using 123 as the parameter

 ## SQLQueryOperation
 [SQLQueryOperation](https://github.com/JeffBNimble/swift-protocols-sqlite/blob/master/SwiftProtocolsSQLite/sql/SQLQueryOperation.swift) is a utility class for executing SQL queries.
 The function is throwing and returns a Cursor in response.
+You can execute simple queries and arbitrarily complex queries using SQL joins, group by and having clauses as well.

-** Query example #1**
+**Query example #1**
 ```swift
 do {
   let operation = SQLUpdateOperation(database: someSQLiteDatabase, statementBuilder: SQLiteStatementBuilder())